Myu-Unix/habitude/README.md

 ## Features

 - Progress bar (100% = 60 days so stick to it !)
-- Ranks icons & titles (at your discretion)
+- Ranks icons for the 18 first ranks & titles (at your discretion)
 - Shiny UI
 ✨

 ## Install

 - Download the repo via https://github.com/Myu-Unix/habitude/archive/main.zip